-Many doctors will prescribe an antibiotic, such as amoxicillin, to be taken over seven to 10 days.
+Many doctors will prescribe antibiotics, such as amoxicillin, to be taken over 7 to 10 days.
 Your doctor also may recommend over-the-counter pain relievers such as acetaminophen or ibuprofen, or ear drops, to help with fever and pain.
 (Because aspirin is considered a major preventable risk factor for Reye's syndrome, a child who has a fever or other flu-like symptoms should not be given aspirin unless instructed to by your doctor.)

 If your doctor isn't able to make a definite diagnosis of OM and your child does not have severe ear pain or a fever, your doctor might ask you to wait a day to see if the earache goes away.
 Sometimes ear pain isn't caused by infection, and some ear infections may get better without antibiotics.
 Using antibiotics cautiously and with good reason helps prevent the development of bacteria that become resistant to antibiotics.

 If your doctor prescribes an antibiotic, it is important to make sure your child takes it exactly as prescribed and for the full amount of time.
 Even though your child may seem better in a few days, the infection still has not completely cleared from the ear.
 Stopping the medicine too soon could allow the infection to come back.
 It is also important to return for your child's follow-up visit, so that the doctor can check if the infection is gone.

 How long will it take my child to get better?